Kapala Stingaree

 Colors

-Dull greenish to brownish-grey upper body with a highly variable pattern of dark splotches or 'saddles' around the eyes and along the back; cream or white underside.
+Dull greenish to brownish-grey above with highly variable dark markings between the eyes and over the back; creamy white or pale underside

 Key Features